-Jill Christman is a 2020 NEA Prose Fellow and the author of two memoirs, Darkroom: A Family Exposure (winner of the AWP Prize for Creative Nonfiction) and Borrowed Babies: Apprenticing for Motherhood (Shebooks & Audible.com).
-Her essays have appeared in magazines such as Brevity, Creative Nonfiction, Fourth Genre, Iron Horse Literary Review, Longreads, and O The Oprah Magazine—and her new collection, If This Were Fiction: A Love Story in Essays, will be released by the University of Nebraska Press in fall 2022.
-Three recent essays have been listed as Notable Essays in Best American Essays, and “Spinning: Against the Rules of Angels” was longlisted for the Notting Hill Essay Prize in 2017.
-A senior editor for River Teeth: A Journal of Nonfiction Narrative and executive producer of the podcast Indelible: Campus Sexual Violence, she teaches graduate and undergraduate classes in creative nonfiction writing and literary editing at Ball State University.
-Visit her at www.jillchristman.com and on Twitter @jill_christman.
+Jill Christman is a 2020 NEA Prose Fellow and the author of three memoirs: The Heart Folds Early: A Memoir (releasing March 2026 in the University of Nebraska Press American Lives Series), Darkroom: A Family Exposure (winner of the AWP Prize for Creative Nonfiction), and Borrowed Babies: Apprenticing for Motherhood (Shebooks & Audible.com)—plus a collection of essays, If This Were Fiction: A Love Story in Essays (2022 Foreword INDIES Silver Award Winner for Autobiography & Memoir).
+Her essays have appeared in magazines such as Brevity, Creative Nonfiction, Fourth Genre, Iron Horse Literary Review, Longreads, and O The Oprah Magazine; five recent essays have been listed as Notable Essays in Best American Essays, and "Spinning: Against the Rules of Angels" was longlisted for the Notting Hill Essay Prize in 2017.
+A senior editor for both River Teeth: A Journal of Nonfiction Narrative and Beautiful Things (a weekly online magazine of micro-essays), Professor Christman teaches graduate and undergraduate classes in creative nonfiction writing and literary editing at Ball State University.
+Visit her at www.jillchristman.com and on Bluesky @jillchristman.bsky.social.

 Professional Experience